open-learning-exchange/open-learning-exchange.github.io/pages/vagrant.md

 ---------------------------------------------------------------------------

 After installing a community BeLL on your OS, you will need to follow these instructions to use your community BeLL.
 Vagrant only works when you are in the same directory where your Vagrantfile is located.
 To make sure you are in the proper directory, open your `Terminal` and type `cd ole--vagrant-vi`.
 Now that you are in the right directory, check the status of your Vagrant machine with `vagrant global-status`.
-You should have the following message:
+You should have something similar to the following message:

 ```
 id       name   provider   state   directory